arkwrn/malinkundang/README.md

 # Malinkundang

-> STILL IN DEVELOPMENT

-Malinkundang is Backend for Sangkuriang Project, A security analyzer tools You find the Frontend in https://github.com/Proyek-Sangkuriang/sangkuriang
+Malinkundang is Backend for Sangkuriang Project, A security analyzer tools You find the Frontend in https://github.com/Proyek-Sangkuriang/sangkuriang (STILL IN DEVELOPMENT)

 # Project flow
 ![Sangkuriang](flow/Tech-Flowchart.png)